US insists on need for "guardrails" in Sherman talks in China | ExBulletin

 US insists on need for “guardrails” in Sherman talks in China

-WASHINGTON / BEIJING (Reuters) – US Under Secretary of State Wendy Sherman will tell China in upcoming talks that if Washington welcomes competition with Beijing, there must be a level playing field and safeguards for make sure it doesn’t escalate into conflict, officials said on Saturday.
+WASHINGTON / BEIJING, July 24 (Reuters) – US Under Secretary of State Wendy Sherman will tell China in upcoming talks that if Washington welcomes competition with Beijing, there must be a level playing field and safeguards “crazy to make sure it doesn’t turn into conflict, senior US officials said on Saturday.

 Sherman is due Sunday in Tianjin, southeast of Beijing.

-The Sherman talks follow several months of fighting since the country’s first high-level diplomatic meeting under President Joe Bidens’ administration in March.
+The Sherman talks follow several months of fighting since the first high-level diplomatic meeting of countries under President Joe Biden’s administration in March.

 Chinese officials publicly lambasted the United States at this meeting in Alaska, accusing it of hegemonic policies, and US officials accused China of demagoguery.

-The official said on Saturday that the Tianjin meeting would be the continuation of the Alaskan talks and all dimensions of the relationship would be on the table.
+The official said on Saturday that the Tianjin meeting would be a continuation of the Alaskan talks and that “all dimensions of the relationship will be on the table.”

 TIT-FOR-TAT SANCTIONS

 From Alaska, the two countries have exchanged diplomatic barbarians on an almost constant basis.
-The latest exchanges took place on Friday when Beijing sanctioned former US Secretary of Commerce Wilbur Ross and other individuals and groups in response to US sanctions against China’s crackdown on democracy in Hong Kong.
+The latest exchanges took place on Friday when Beijing sanctioned former US Secretary of Commerce Wilbur Ross and other individuals and groups in response to US sanctions over China’s crackdown on democracy in Hong Kong.
+Read more

 Bilateral relations have deteriorated to such an extent that foreign policy experts do not expect significant results from Tianjin.